-Healthcare workers who have facial hair (including a 1-2 day beard growth) must be aware that an adequate seal cannot be guaranteed between the P2 respirator and the wearer's face.
+A range of different respirators should be considered to ensure reasonable respiratory protection for healthcare workers.
+Healthcare workers who have facial hair (including a 1-2 day beard growth) must be aware that an adequate seal cannot be guaranteed between the PFR and the wearer's face.